rucker/rucker.github.io/_posts/2017-08-11-running-multiple-firefox-profiles-on-Mac.markdown

+**Update 8/19/17:** Scripts have been removed from this post.
+Instead they are available at [this repo](https://github.com/rucker/multi-firefox-mac).

 # Running Multiple Firefox Profiles on MacOS
 I have a use-case where it makes sense to run two Firefox profiles concurrently on MacOS.
 Furthermore, I want to be able to launch each of them via Spotlight rather than running a script by hand.